ukff/kyma-environment-broker/docs/08-05-orchestrate-kyma-upgrade.md

    export AUTHORIZATION_HEADER="Authorization: Bearer $ID_TOKEN"
    ```

-2. Make a call to the Kyma Environment Broker to orchestrate the upgrade.
-You can select specific Runtimes to upgrade using the following selectors:
+2. Make a call to KEB to orchestrate the upgrade.
+You can select specific Kyma runtimes to upgrade using the following selectors:

-- `target` - use the `target: "all"` selector to select all Runtimes
+- `target` - use the `target: "all"` selector to select all Kyma runtimes
-- `globalAccount` - use it to select Runtimes with the specified global account ID
+- `globalAccount` - use it to select Kyma runtimes with the specified global account ID
-- `subAccount` - use it to select Runtimes with the specified subaccount ID
+- `subAccount` - use it to select Kyma runtimes with the specified subaccount ID
-- `runtimeID` - use it to select Runtimes with the specified Runtime ID
+- `runtimeID` - use it to select Kyma runtimes with the specified Runtime ID
-- `planName` - use it to select Runtimes with the specified plan name
+- `planName` - use it to select Kyma runtimes with the specified plan name
-- `region` - use it to select Runtimes located in the specified region
+- `region` - use it to select Kyma runtimes located in the specified region

    ```bash
    curl --request POST "https://$BROKER_URL/upgrade/kyma" \